Drug Paraphernalia Possession

 If you or someone you know has been charged with possession of drug paraphernalia in Utah County, or in the surrounding areas of Tooele County, Weber County, Davis County, or Summit County in Utah, contact an experienced criminal defense attorney.

-Susanne Gustin is an experienced Utah criminal defense lawyer who has more than 30 years of experience defending clients wrongfully accused of crimes.
+Susanne Gustin is an experienced Utah criminal defense lawyer who has more than two decades of experience defending clients wrongfully accused of crimes.
 She aggressively fights to ensure the best possible outcome for her clients.